Interference and Suppression

 Discussion:

-One method to minimize the effect of stereo speaker leads acting as antennas is to install ferrite chokes on the speaker wires.
+One method to minimize the effect of stereo speaker leads acting as antennas is to shorten the leads and install ferrite chokes on the speaker wires.
 Ferrite chokes prevent RF signals from traveling along the speaker leads, thereby reducing the likelihood of RF interference being picked up and heard through the speakers.

 Additionally, ensuring that the speaker wires are properly shielded and avoiding excessively long cable runs can help minimize the chance of RF pickup.
 Shorter, well-shielded cables are less likely to act as antennas for unwanted signals.